openmrs/openmrs-contrib-rest-api-docs/source/includes/Encounter/encounter_role.md

 ## Encounter Role Overview

 * An Encounter role is specific to the [encounter](encounter.md).
-While these could match up to existing organizational roles (e.g., “Nurse”), they don’t have to (e.g., “Lead Surgeon”).
+While these could match up to existing organizational roles (e.g., "Nurse"), they don't have to (e.g., "Lead Surgeon").

 ## Available operation for Encounter Roles